joeyturczak/cse4550-project/README.md

 ## Using the App
 ### Set up environment
 Use this guide to set up your React Native environment.
-Follow the instructions until the "Creating a new application" section: \
+Follow the React Native CLI Quickstart instructions until the "Creating a new application" section: \
 https://reactnative.dev/docs/environment-setup

 ### Clone this repository